 If holly was the first evergreen plant to be brought into the house at Christmastime, then it was said the man would get the upper hand and rule the roost for the coming year.
 For that reason, women usually instructed that the ivy be collected first, then the holly.

 Timing of taking down the holly was also very important.
-Once brought inside it must not be discarded or taken down until after Women’s Little Christmas, on the 6th of January.
+Once brought inside it must not be discarded or taken down until after Women's Little Christmas, on January 6th.

 Throwing away a symbol of good fortune too soon could mean you were looking for trouble.